install.packages("remotes")

 2 Installation and configuration

-To use the miner package, you’ll need a Minecraft server that is using the RaspberryJuice plugin.
+The bigger task is to install a Minecraft server that is using the RaspberryJuice plugin.
 You can use Spigot to set up your own server, even locally on your machine.
 The installation process doesn’t take too long, but it helps to have some command line experience.

 2.1 Mac OS X